Max Muncy Player Props: Dodgers vs. Cubs

 Max Muncy At The Plate

-- Among the qualified batters, he ranks 109th in batting average, while his on-base percentage ranks 11th and he is seventh in slugging.
+- Among qualifying hitters, he ranks 96th in batting average, while his on-base percentage ranks seventh and he is fourth in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.